 Not much is known about the origin of this phrase.
 The earliest that I could find the expression

 in writing is in a book called Banking Under Difficulties from 1888, and its wording is similar to what we see today.
 To give some context on the upcoming quote: a man had just been robbed of all his cash and by the looks of it, he was out and away from town.
 Quite the predicament to be in.
 However, depsite the circumstances, the man said:

 "It was no use, however, crying over spilt milk."

 The robbed man was in a difficult situation, but he realized that there really wasn't much he could do about it at that time other than moving forward.

 Apparently, though, this common saying goes back even further.
 It's believed that James Howell, a historian and writer, used the phrase in one of his literary works in 1659, called Paramoigraphy (Proverbs).
 I don't have access to the book to see the quote for myself, but supposedly it reads:

 This would mean that this idiom is at least over 350 years old.

 * My kids were upset because they had burnt their toast, but I told them that it's no use crying over spilt milk and to just make some more.

-* Bill's car was destroyed in an accident earlier and he was angry about it, but later he came to the realization that there was no point in crying over spilled milk.
+* Bill's car was heavily damaged in an accident earlier and was no longer functional.
+He was angry about what had happened, but he soon realized that there was no point in crying over spilled milk.